 Community/hospital trainee pharmacist training grant – Scotland and Wales

 Trainees in Scotland can apply for a Foundation Training Year (FTY) training placement via NHS Education for Scotland (NES).
-All trainees in the FTY scheme are currently paid an annual salary of £25,100 for a 37.5 hour week regardless of whether they work within a community or hospital setting.
-This salary is for the 2021/22 training year and is subject to change.
+All trainees in the FTY scheme are currently paid the current NES band 5 starting salary.

 Trainee pharmacists in Wales are paid the current NHS band 5 starting salary.
 This can be found on the Health Education and Improvement Wales (HEIW) website.